Anterior Shoulder Dislocation – Advice regarding healing and recovery

 • Repeat 10 times each direction

-Elbow flexion and extension: Remove the arm from the sling and straighten it
+Elbow Flexion/Extension: Remove the arm from the sling and straighten it fully.

 • Now bend the elbow as much as possible